OptimusWall-E/CV/README.md

 ## Hobbies

 I'm very interested in both teaching and learning methods and love discussing them and comparing notes.
+I've recently discovered this passion extends to artificial intelligence and machine learning.
 I also love philosophy, ideas and anything that helps me understand myself and/or other people (psychology, anthropology, history, etc).